Copy AI Review: Is It Really As Great As People Say?

 Here's a look at the inside of Copy.ai and how to use a few of the features.

-Let’s say I wanted to create a list of blog ideas to get started.
+Let’s say I wanted to create a list of blog post ideas to get started.

 You’ll need to input your product/brand name and then describe the product and tweak it to your brand voice.
 And while it says ‘product/brand,' I’ve found putting topics into the inputs works just as well to help create content.